 - Turmeric powder- 1 tsp

-- Red chili powder (not Kashmiri chili powder)- 3 tsp (this is for a medium to hot curry.
-If you would want an authentic kallu shaap aka burn-your-bum experience, go ahead, be liberal)
+- Kashmiri Red chili powder (not Kashmiri chili powder)- 3 tablespoons (this is for a medium to hot curry.
+The ratio is 1 tbsp for about four pieces of fish)

 How to go about it: